Posts

 Distroless image size

-3. “How to debug or configure a distroless image?”
+3. “How to debug and configure distroless Docker images effectively?”

-• Configuration of distroless images is anything but simple.
+As for the configuration of distroless images, it might be challenging.
 To adjust Google's images, you need to know bazel, and adding new packages is complicated without a package manager.
 A limited range of out-of-the-box distroless images increases the risk of the image being incompatible with your app.

-To sum up, it is wiser to save resources by selecting an optimal Linux base image (some modern OSs are similar to or smaller than distroless/base) or mastering at least one Docker container image reduction technique.
+If you don’t want to use distroless images, you can save resources by selecting an optimal Linux base image (some modern OSs are similar to or smaller than distroless/base) or mastering at least one Docker container image reduction technique.

 4. “Are distroless more secure than regular Docker images?”